-Entrants Winners Losers Number of Firms Percentage of Applications 15 172 .153 197 .175 672 .597 restrictive set of assumptions compared to conventional literature.
+Entrants Winners Losers Number of Firms Percentage of Applications 13 172 .153 197 .175 672 .597

 4.1 Difference-in-Differences (DD) Method

 A popular strategy to correct for selection, commonly referred to as the "ring approach," is to compare properties close-within an inner ring of r mile radius-to a (dis)amenity to properties that are slightly farther away-within an outer ring of R > r mile radius.
 Identification relies on the assumption that nearby properties are the most likely to be adversely or positively affected by the (dis)amenities while properties slightly farther away should share many characteristics and price trends of the nearby properties but be less impacted by localized effects, making those properties a desirable control group.